dspeyer/dspeyer.github.io/combat/index.md

 **Murder-Stroke:** You may wield any blade longer than a shortsword as a two-handed bludgeoning swinging weapon that deals 1d6 damage.

 **Machine Gunner:** You may use any firearm with spray mode in two other ways: as if it were burst mode, or as if it were a cannister round with a spread-range of 100ft (lesser damage equal to original damage, greater equal to original times half rounds fired),

+**Fury:** You may spend an addrenal surge to reroll a missed melee attack

+**Rage:** *(Prereq: Fury)* You may spend an addrenal surge to gain +4 str, +2 to attacks and +2 temporary hit points in all body parts for the next minute.

+**Extra Surge:** Gain one extra addrenal surge.
+You may take this feat multiple times, to a maximum of your once more than your con bonus.